ASGuzman/Classify_songs/README.md

 By the end of this project, we aim to gain a deeper understanding of music genre classification and develop a reliable model for predicting the genres of songs based on their musical features.

-Let's dive into the fascinating world of music data analysis and classification! 🎵📊# Classify_songs
+Let's dive into the fascinating world of music data analysis and classification! 🎵📊